Vergil333/GraphQL-Demo/README.md

 Generates new Prisma Client to match new database schema

 ## Start up server as developer
-`npx ts-node`
+`npm run dev`
-Starts server with Nodemon
+Runs script from package.json to start with Nodemon

 ## Start up server
 `npx ts-node`